-Dr Ayelet Berman is Senior Research Fellow at the Centre for International Law (CIL), and a member of the International Investment Law and Policy Group.
+Dr Ayelet Berman is Lead of CIL’s Global Health Law and Governance program where she is also a Senior Research Fellow and a member of the International Investment Law and Policy Group.
 She is also Adjunct Assistant Professor at the NUS Faculty of Law.
-She is Vice Chair of the American Society of International Law (ASIL) International Organizations Interest Group.
+She is the elected Vice Chair of the American Society of International Law (ASIL) International Organizations Interest Group.
+She is a member of the International Law Association Steering Committee on International Health Law.
 Other past academic appointments include Research Fellow at the Centre for Trade and Economic Integration at the Graduate Institute of International and Development Studies in Geneva and Visiting Professor at the Law Faculty of the University of Lausanne.

 She teaches in the fields of global regulation and governance, international investment and trade law.
 She co-runs the International Economic Law TradeLab clinic.